cjneely10/EukMetaSanity/INSTALLATION.md

 ### Configuring GeneMark &ge;4.65_lic

-If you choose to include GeneMark in your analysis pipeline, follow the installation instructions [on their webpage](http://topaz.gatech.edu/GeneMark/license_download.cgi) to download their software and accept their license agreements.
+EukMetaSanity is packaged with all dependencies that are needed to run GeneMark If you choose to include GeneMark in your analysis pipeline, follow the installation instructions [on their webpage](http://topaz.gatech.edu/GeneMark/license_download.cgi) to download their software and accept their license agreements.

 Ensure that your `.gm_key` file is present in your home directory.